Quality declaration - summary

 Non-sampling error arises from inaccuracies in collecting, recording and processing the data.
 Every effort is made to minimise reporting error by the careful design of questionnaires, intensive training and supervision of interviewers, and efficient data processing procedures.

 The ABS seeks to maximise consistency and comparability over time by minimising changes to its surveys.
 However, sound survey practice requires ongoing development and maintenance to maintain the integrity of the data and the efficiency of collection.

-Detailed information on the terminology, classifications and other technical aspects associated with the Survey of Education and Work can be found in the relevant web pages included with this release.
+Detailed information on the terminology, classifications and other technical aspects associated with the SEW can be found in the Explanatory Notes and relevant web pages provided with this release.

-Data from this survey will also be accessible in the TableBuilder and DataAnalyser environments, enabling users to create their own customised output as required.
+Data from this survey will also be accessible in the TableBuilder environment, enabling users to create their own customised output as required.
 For further details, refer to the Microdata Entry Page on the ABS website.